 I decided to add some to the small cups because it just looks so cute.

 Aren’t they adorable?
 My kids came home from school and saw these sitting in the fridge and freaked out.
 You see, I generally only make this on a birthday or special occasion which is silly because its so easy to make.
 They had the best after school snack that day!
+But when you have ripe strawberries, you better act fast!

 This strawberry dessert is the perfect summer treat.
 Don’t let its name fool you…its so good!
 I hope by now, you can see that my family has quite the sense of humor!
 We are inappropriate, silly, and naughty.

-Strawberry Throw-up Strawberry Dessert
+Fresh Strawberry Trifle Dessert

 - 1 Angel Food Cake, torn into bit sized pieces I make my own because it tastes better!
 You will want it to cool for 3 hours prior to tearing it apart